-If you’re running Vista, you’ve probably noticed that some programs take MUCH longer to install, especially if it was released before Vista.
-I haven’t researched this phenomenon, but I believe that Vista positions part of itself between any install program and the actual system so that install programs can’t destroy the OS.
-If the installer is vigilant about making sure that every change is actually being made, it might introduce a small delay for each micro-step it takes, which adds up.
+If you’re running Windows Vista or newer, you’ve probably noticed that some programs take MUCH longer to install, especially if it was released before Vista.
+I haven’t researched this phenomenon, but I believe that newer Windows versions position part of themselves between any install program and the actual system so that install programs can’t destroy the OS.
+If the installer is vigilant about making sure that every change is actually being made, this “shim” might introduce a small delay for each micro-step taken, which adds up.

 Software installation in Windows is a complicated business that requires a lot of things to happen in a very controlled way.
 It has to be broken into several phases, and it must be aware of itself at every step.
 I get that.
 So, why not do what Cygwin does?
 Have two progress bars – one for the current phase and one for the installation process as a whole.
 Mash them together with each one taking half the vertical height if you’re worried about screen real estate.